nicercode/2016-02-01-ResBaz/lessons/01-intro_r/data-structures.md

 attributes() # does it have any metadata?
 ~~~

 R also has many data structures.
-These include
+These include:

 * vector
 * list